NixOS/nix.dev/source/guides/recipes/direnv.md

 }
 ```

-From the top-level directory of your project run:
+From the top-level directory of your project, run:

 ```shell-session
 $ echo "use nix" > .envrc && direnv allow
 ```

-The next time you launch your terminal and enter the top-level directory of your project, `direnv` will automatically launch the shell defined in `shell.nix`
+The next time you launch your terminal and enter the top-level directory of your project, `direnv` will automatically launch the shell defined in `shell.nix`.

 ```shell-session
 $ cd myproject